Summer youth employment: Louisville, KY

 - New mayor formalizes program, cultivates buy-in among key stakeholders: In his first month as mayor, Greg Fischer publicly committed to growing a summer youth employment program in Louisville.
 To demonstrate the city’s commitment, Mayor Fischer allocated $100,000 to the program in 2011 and began personally assisting in fundraising efforts to the local philanthropic community.

-Designing the strategy
+How was the strategy designed?

 - Connecting employers and students: To help more young adults secure summer employment as the economy slowly recovered, KentuckianaWorks leveraged its relationships with JCPS and the Louisville business community to create a formal pathway connecting students to employers.
 On one end, SummerWorks cultivates a pool of employers willing to provide high-quality, career-focused job opportunities.
 On the other end, SummerWorks recruits students who can take advantage of those opportunities while earning a substantial paycheck.